Beginner's Guide to Investing in Precious Metals

 In other words, buying or selling futures helps protect these institutions from prices falling (if they are a seller) or rising (if they are a buyer) too rapidly.

-Some of the activity in futures markets is also by speculators, who try to predict which direction prices will move in the coming months.
+Some of the activity in futures markets is also by speculators, who try to predict which direction prices will move in the near future.
+Entering a position in the futures market requires a substantial investment of over $100,000.

 Gold Mutual Funds